southside-chillers/southside.chillers.online/southside/content/chapters/amber-is-the-color-of-your-enemy.md

 Galadriel stands and passes him the order to transport the prisoners to the shipyard.

 “We found Bryn’s murderer.
-It was the individual we suspected, a tiefling named Magic,” she says.
+It was the individual we suspected, a tiefling named [Magick](/characters/magick/),” she says.
 “We secured a confession from her, but we were arrested by the Amber Guard when we tried explaining her circumstances.
 She’s under the influence of some very powerful magic and is not in her right mind.
 The general then separated us from her and gave this order to have us removed.”

 She feels as if she has set down a great burden when all of this is said.
 King Slee is frozen in shock.